-Yes.
-Immediate treatment for early stage, open-angle glaucoma can delay progression of the disease.
+Immediate glaucoma treatment for early stage, open-angle glaucoma can delay progression of the disease.
 That’s why early diagnosis is very important.
 Glaucoma treatments include medicines, glaucoma laser trabeculoplasty, conventional glaucoma surgery, or a combination of any of these.
 While these treatments may save remaining vision, they do not improve sight already lost from glaucoma.

-Laser trabeculoplasty is performed in your doctor’s office or eye clinic.
-Before the surgery, numbing drops will be applied to your eye.
+Laser trabeculoplasty is performed in your glaucoma specialist’s office or eye clinic.
+Before the glaucoma laser surgery, numbing drops will be applied to your eye.
 As you sit facing the laser machine, your doctor will hold a special lens to your eye.
 A high-intensity beam of light is aimed at the lens and reflected onto the meshwork inside your eye.
 You may see flashes of bright green or red light.
 The laser makes several evenly spaced burns that stretch the drainage holes in the meshwork.
 This allows the fluid to drain better.

 Conventional Glaucoma Surgery

-In some instances, your vision may not be as good as it was before conventional surgery.
-Conventional surgery can cause side effects, including cataracts, problems with the cornea, and inflammation or infection inside the eye.
+In some instances, your vision may not be as good as it was before conventional glaucoma surgery.
+Conventional glaucoma surgery can cause side effects, including cataracts, problems with the cornea, and inflammation or infection inside the eye.
 The buildup of fluid in the back of the eye may cause some patients to see shadows in their vision.
 If you have any of these problems, tell your doctor so a treatment plan can be developed.
 Conventional glaucoma surgery makes a new opening for the fluid to leave the eye.